esitarz/pelican/docs/publish.rst

 during the ``pelican-quickstart`` process, are meant as a starting point and should be customized to fit your particular needs and usage patterns.
-If you find one or both of these automation tools to be of limited utility, these files can deleted at any time and will not affect usage of the canonical ``pelican`` command.
+If you find one or both of these automation tools to be of limited utility, these files can be deleted at any time and will not affect usage of the canonical ``pelican`` command.

 Following are automation tools that "wrap" the ``pelican`` command and can